Experience 3D Painting in Virtual Reality with these Tools

-With an interactive interface, dynamic brushes and cool features such as poly integration, it takes art to a whole new level.
+With an interactive interface, dynamic brushes, and cool features such as poly integration, it takes art to a whole new level.

 According to Simon Fenton, the Head of Games at Eclipse Studio and a digital artist with more than 22 years of experience, technologies such as Tilt Brush are bringing about new possibilities in art and making it more innovative.

-With virtual reality artists have sculpting, painting, games and architecture within the same space.
+With virtual reality, artists have sculpting, painting, games, and architecture within the same space.
 With Tilt Brush, artists can ‘build’ art around themselves and immerse themselves in it.

-Tilt Brush lets the users import 3D models as well as images and paint colourful, multi-dimensional artwork within the VR environment.
+Tilt Brush lets the users import 3D models as well as images and paint colors, multi-dimensional artwork within the VR environment.
 Not just creating art, you can also share your art as animated GIFs or room-scale pieces.
 It doesn’t end at that.
 The tool has a built-in Youtube streaming feature allowing you to share it as you make it.

 Digital Sculpting with Oculus Medium